Cheap Internet for Seniors

 AT&TOverview:Overview

 AT&T offers affordable fiber plans starting at around $55 per month for up to 300 Mbps.
-And, if you qualify for the low-income plan, AT&T is one of the most affordable internet providers on the market, starting at $30 per month.
+If you qualify for the low-income plan, AT&T is one of the most affordable internet providers on the market, starting at $30 per month.
 Offering everything from internet and phone to wireless service and TV, AT&T is a great option for bundling.
 With service in 21 states and a low-cost internet plan, AT&T has budget-conscious consumers covered.

 » You Might Like: AT&T Cell Phone Plans for Seniors 2024